-According to a research by InMind for Internews Network, online media are the second most popular in Ukraine, as 60 percent of Ukrainians visit news websites at least once per month and 57 percent use the Internet as their daily source of news.
+According to the earlier research by InMind for Internews Network of 2018, online media are the second most popular in Ukraine after television, as 60 percent of Ukrainians visit news websites at least once per month and 57 percent use the Internet as their daily source of news.
 Online media are almost as trusted as TV: 52 percent of Ukrainians trust in regional news websites, while 58 percent trust in national websites.

 Online, however, is the most likely place for interesting new projects and civic initiatives.
 Hromadske (Civic) could serve as an example.
 It was launched in November 2013 by the group of Ukrainian journalists and was focused mainly on reporting about the Euromaidan.
 When the Euromaidan ended, Hromadske (Civic) turned into an independent TV channel and news website.

-Most news websites provide opportunity for people to create their own author columns.
+Most news websites provide an opportunity for people to create their own author columns.
 However, this opportunity is not open for everyone - such blogs are arranged by the editors.
 Thus, the person applying for the column should be famous and/or have something interesting to say.
-Ukrainians are also quite active on LiveJournal, the blogging service popular in CIS countries.
-There are currently 1,424 bloggers from Ukraine - this is second place after Russians.
-However, the role of the key platform for political and social discussions is more and more often played by Facebook.
+Facebook is the key platform for political and social discussions.